 If you have suffered a catastrophic injury due to the negligence of another person or entity, you usually can take legal action against the at-fault party.
 The last thing that many people want to think about after a devastating accident is filing a lawsuit, but a compensation award can make a critical difference when it comes to paying for short-term and long-term costs.
-The experienced Pembroke Pines catastrophic injury lawyers at Cohn & Smith have represented many individuals in the Pembroke Pines area and beyond who have been hurt because someone else failed to use proper care.
+The experienced Pembroke Pines catastrophic injury lawyers at Cohn & Smith have represented many individuals who have been hurt because someone else failed to use proper care.
 We can help you pursue the amount of compensation that is appropriate for the harm that you have suffered.Taking Legal Action After Suffering a Catastrophic Injury

 According to the American Medical Association, a catastrophic injury refers to a severe blow to the spine, spinal cord, or brain, as well as related areas.
 It may be so devastating that it leaves a victim incapacitated, paraplegic, or quadriplegic, and it may result in permanent disability, long-term medical conditions, or a shortened life expectancy.

 One useful way to cope with the burdens of this situation is to bring a negligence lawsuit against the party that caused the harm.
 In most circumstances, Florida law defines negligence as the failure to use reasonable care, which is the level of caution that a prudent person would have used under similar circumstances.
 A failure to meet this standard could expose an individual or entity to liability if the victim can show that the defendant’s careless action, or breach, led directly to his or her harm.
 This usually means demonstrating that the accident was reasonably foreseeable and that the injured person would not have been hurt if the defendant had not violated the standard of reasonable care.